Beautiful pairs: Beautiful pairs of valued fields

-\begin{remark} As noted in~\cite{cubi-ye}, adapting the proof of~\cite[Lemma 4.2.6 (1)]{HL}, $\RCVF$ has surjectivity transfer.
-A careful look of the proof shows that $\RCVF$ has density of definable types and moreover, density of definable bounded types.
-By Theorem \ref{thm:RCVF-Beauty} and Lemma \ref{lem:density} (and Remark \ref{rem:density}), this shows that whenever $X$ is interpretable, both $\D{X}(\cU)$ and the set of bounded definable types concentrating on $X$ are strict pro-definable.
+\begin{remark} A careful look at the proof of~\cite[Lemma 4.2.6 (1)]{HL} shows that $\RCVF$ has density of definable types and moreover, density of definable bounded types (the former result is also shown in \cite{hils-rideau-2024}).
+By Theorem \ref{thm:RCVF-Beauty} and Lemma \ref{lem:density} (and Remark \ref{rem:density}), this shows that whenever $X$ is interpretable, both $\D{X}$ and the set of bounded definable types concentrating on $X$ are strict pro-definable. \end{remark}